DevOps-MBSE/AaC/docs/docs/dev_guide/validation_plugins.md

 Examples of a primitive validator plugin can be found by refering the first-party provider for primitive validations [primitive-type-check](https://github.com/jondavid-black/AaC/tree/main/python/src/aac/plugins/first_party/primitive_type_check)

-Looking inside this directory the structure of this plugin looks other AaC plugins:
+Looking inside this directory, the structure of this plugin looks like other AaC plugins:

 ```markdown
 .primitive_type_check